stanley-fork/WFGY/TensionUniverse/BlackHole/Q005_abc_conjecture.md

   Tension_abc(m_true) <= epsilon_abc
   ```

-  for some small bound `epsilon_abc` that depends on the chosen encoding but does not grow without control as the scale library is refined.
+  for some small bound `epsilon_abc` that depends on the chosen encoding but does not grow without control as the scale library is refined in a way consistent with the charters.

 * In a strongly abc violating world, any regular state that faithfully encodes the actual triple distribution would satisfy